 Seven Factors to Consider for Your Planned Grain Storage Expansion

-Taking on grain storage expansion project can be challenging.
+Taking on a grain storage expansion project can be challenging.
 Careful planning and consideration are required to ensure that your expansion suits your needs now and in the future.
 Here are seven key factors to keep in mind when investing in a grain storage expansion for your farm.

 Factor #1—Storage Now and in the Future